Privacy notice

 • Right to be informed: We have to tell you why, what, how, and with whom we share your personal information.

-• Right of access: You may demand to see your personal information under our control.
+• Right of access: You may ask to see your personal information under our control.

 • Right of rectification: If for any reason your personal information under our control is not accurate, you have the right to have it updated.